Jolimont Workshops: History

 Built as part of the electrification of the Melbourne suburban network, it was the main storage, servicing and maintenance depot for the new fleet of suburban trains.
 The workshops was erected to the south along Batman Avenues, with the storage sidings located between the running lines.
 The site had been home to the Princes Bridge locomotive depot built in 1888.
 This depot had replaced a small engine shed located east of the station of the same name and built in 1859 by the Melbourne and Suburban Railway Company.

 In addition to the maintenance of the suburban multiple unit fleet, the E class suburban freight locomotives were housed there from their introduction, as steam locomotives were housed at the North Melbourne Locomotive Depot.
 The L class mainline electrics followed on their introduction in the 1950s, but were moved with the diesel fleet to the new South Dynon Locomotive Depot in 1964, and the entire E class fleet followed in June 1968.

 Until relocated to Spencer Street, the Victorian Railways housed their railmotors fleet at the depot.
 By the 1950s they included the AEC, Leyland, Dodge, petrol electric, and 102hp, 153hp and 280hp Walker railmotors.

-The workshops had a whistle that signalled the start of the workday, which could heard in the city and surrounding suburbs.
+The workshops had a whistle that signalled the start of the workday, which could be heard in the city and surrounding suburbs.
 Rumored to be a WW2 air raid siren, it was the last industrial whistle in central Melbourne.
 After the opening of the adjacent Tennis Centre officials asked for the whistle to be silenced, which was eventually done.